Registration of MBI Classes:

 If you do not have a background in Computer Science or are unfamiliar with a programming language, you should be prepared to take additional computer programming classes that are not listed within the MBI course work.

 Depending upon your class standing, you should register for MBI classes any time during the registration cycle starting in March through 5pm of the Friday before the start of classes for any given semester.
 Classes might be canceled because of low enrollment, therefore it is better to register early, especially because you don't have to pay until the end of the period.
 More information at the Registrar's Office website Registrar's Office website.

 The first week of classes (Monday-Friday) is the drop/add period.
 If you wait until this week to register for all of your classes, there will be an additional charge of $50 for registering late.
 If, however, you have registered for classes already and just want to add or drop a class during the first week of classes, there is no penalty or late fee.

-To add a class after the Drop/Add period, you must obtain your instructor's signature as approval to add their class late, the Dr. Paul Leidig's (C-2-100 MAK) signature as approval to add a class late, and the Dean's (332 KEN) signature as approval to add a class late.
+To add a class after the Drop/Add period, you must obtain your instructor's signature and the signature of the Director of the School of Computing and Information Systems, Dr. Paul Leidig (C-2-100 MAK), and the Dean's signature (Dr. Paul Plotkowski, 332 KEN) as approval to add a class late.
 Dean Plotkowski also requires that a memo be attached explaining why a student is adding a class after the Drop/Add Deadline.
 An additional charge of $25 for adding a class late will be charged.

 You can drop a class anytime during the first week of classes without a grade of "W" posted to your transcript.